-Simulation of the virtual machine tool in the VERICUT environment, according to the given program, allows the simulation of the operation of the machine based on Gcode [15].
-Virtual machines can be loaded from the available library or configured from scratch by the user, as explained in Section 3.
+Simulation of the virtual machine tool in the VERICUT environment, according to the given program, allows the simulated, Figure 12. simulation of the operation of the machine based on Gcode [15].
+Virtual machines can be loaded from the can be organized in several views, namely: available library or configured from scratch by the user, as (workpiece)-view, where we can see the material being explained in Section 3.2.
 The following is a procedure for additive technology simulation based on G-code with an example of adding material by directed energy deposition (DED).
-The project hierarchical tree of Vericut has already been discussed in the description of the virtual machine configuration, and now the other parts it contains are presented, referring to the basic tools needed to prepare a simulation project according to the given program, Figure11, with specifics that are characteristic for additive technology.
+The project hierarchical tree of Vericut has already been discussed in the description of the virtual machine configuration, and now the other parts it contains are presented, referring to the basic tools needed to prepare a simulation project according to the given program, Figure 11, with specifics that are characteristic for additive

 At the beginning, it is necessary to choose the control system and the virtual machine to perform the simulation.
-For example, in this paper, the chosen machine is haas_vf3_tc20 with its control haascnc.
+For example, in this paper, the chosen machine is haas vf3 tc20 with its control haascnc.